After testing five different methods, I’m sharing the fastest, most effective way to remove stubborn glued-down carpet.

 The real test was the black adhesive residue that was still left behind, stuck to the subfloor.
 I turned to the Internet and immediately got started researching the most painless way to get the nasty stuff up.

 - Dry Ice

 It really didn’t seem to make any difference.
 The Murphy’s soap did not help at all.
-(I didn’t really expect it to, but I had some on hand and one person said it had worked for them).
+I didn’t really expect it to, but someone had recommended it and I figured it was worth a try.

 Citristrip and Mineral Spirits